Human Rights

 • Identification of human rights risks

-Use desktop research, media reports, external findings, engagement with outside parties, etc., to determine whether there are any human rights violations by third parties and complicity in such violations
+Use desktop research, media reports, external findings, engagement with outside parties, etc., to determine whether there are any human rights violations by third parties and complicity in such violations.

 • Examination of response measures

-In the event of complicity in human rights violations, consider urging the party to remedy the situation or terminating the business relationship
+In the event of complicity in human rights violations, consider urging the party to remedy the situation or terminating the business relationship.

 Based on this flowchart, we determined the following responses.

-JX Nippon Oil & Gas Exploration completed the withdrawal from the Yetagun gas field project in the Republic of the Union of Myanmar
+ENEOS Xplora completed the withdrawal from the Yetagun gas field project in the Republic of the Union of Myanmar

 Upon careful consideration and discussion of the situation in the country, including its response to social issues, and project economics based on evaluation of the gas field, the company decided to withdraw from the project in April 2022.
 The withdrawal process was initiated and subsequently completed with the approval of the Myanmar government in April 2023.